Chief Research Officer Department of Surgery, Massachusetts General Hospital

 Dr. Liao is a Mass General pediatric plastic surgeon-scientist focused on improving the care of patients born with orofacial clefts and complex craniofacial conditions.
-He is also an associate professor of surgery at Harvard Medical School, with appointments in the Department of Genetics and Harvard Stem Cell Institute, and serves as the director of the Cleft and Craniofacial Center at Boston Shriners Hospital for Children.
+He is also a professor of surgery at Harvard Medical School, with appointments in the Department of Genetics and Harvard Stem Cell Institute, and serves as the chief of staff and director of the Cleft and Craniofacial Center at Boston Shriners Hospital for Children.

 “As a pediatric cleft surgeon, it is incredibly humbling and rewarding to restore form and function to patients born with cleft lip and palate anomalies.
 As surgeon-scientists, we hope our discoveries will lay the foundation for advances that will impact patients everywhere,” says Dr. Liao.

 Dr. Liao is a graduate of Stanford University (BS, MS) and Harvard Medical School/Massachusetts Institute of Technology (MD, PhD) and trained in plastic surgery at Mass General.
 He is board-certified by the American Board of Plastic Surgery.

 Dr. Liao's clinical and academic achievements have earned numerous prestigious awards, including American Surgical Association Research Fellowship, March of Dimes Basil O'Connor Scholar Award, Massachusetts General Hospital’s Cancer Center One Hundred Honoree, and the Laurie and Mason Tenaglia MGH Research Scholar Award.